moj-analytical-services/splink/docs/dev_guides/changing_splink/development_quickstart.md

 ### Step 5: Checking that it worked

-If you have installed all the dependencies, including the optional dependencies, you should be able to run the following command without error (will take about 10 minutes):
+If you have installed all the dependencies, including PostgreSQL, you should be able to run the following command without error (will take about 10 minutes):

 ```sh